chainer/chainerrl/examples/mujoco/ppo/README.md

 Reported scores are taken from Table 1 of [Deep Reinforcement Learning that Matters](https://arxiv.org/abs/1709.06560).

-ChainerRL scores are based on 20 trials using different random seeds, using the command
+ChainerRL scores are based on 20 trials using different random seeds, using the following command.

 ```
 python train_ppo.py --gpu -1 --seed [0-19] --env [env]